Official3Lo/Project-gAI/README.md

 # Project-gAI

-gAI is a web-based RESTful API chatbot with limited features, but also has OPENAI chatbot infrastructure engraved into its framework system if so to choose to use it.
+gAI is a chatbot integrated into a Web RESTful API and also has the option of OPENAI API chat system engraved into its framework system if so to choose to use it.

+Here is a quick preview of the program and its source codes: https://www.youtube.com/watch?v=H7vkqMk1q74

 Languages: Java, HTML, CSS, Javascript